Primary

 Focus on keeping both shoulder blades in contact with the floor rather than how far your knees drop.
 The rotation should come from the spine, not from forcing the legs down.
 Breathe deeply and let each exhale take you slightly deeper into the twist.

-Want Supine Spinal Twist in your program?
+See where Supine Spinal Twist fits in your weekly plan

 Lie on back with arms out to sides.